 Key Things to Keep in Mind

 - A business associate agreement provides protection to your patients’ health information, your sleep facility, and the AASM.
 Facilities that fail to comply voluntarily with the Privacy Rule Standards may be subject to civil money penalties.
-In addition, certain violations of the Privacy Rule may be subject to criminal prosecution.

 - Business associate agreements signed by both parties (the AASM and sleep facility) must be on file at the AASM national office prior to receiving a site visit.
 Sleep facilities unable to complete the agreement will experience a delay in the accreditation process that will extend the time to receive a site visit.

 - All types of accreditation offered by the AASM (Sleep Facility, HSAT and DME) require a signed business associate agreement.

 - During reaccreditation, there is no need to resubmit another BAA unless changes are required as the signed agreement will be pulled into the current application.